-The funding this past year has allowed for replacement of UA, Coagulation and chem analyzers as well as some of the disposals used in testing.
+The funding has allowed for replacement of UA, Coagulation, chem analyzers and this year a immunology analyzer and new UA equipment to include microscopy that will keep our students current with the new regulations that were just past.
 We were able to introduce molecular techniques this year to keep current for the job market and to maintain the high standards of the program.

 The instruments are the component of the program that allows the students the "hands on" experience necessary to be successful in the work place.
 This "hands on" before the externship is one of the most valuable aspects of the program, according to student and clinical feedback.